vleong2332/countries-and-capitals/README.md

 #### Notes

-Use Issues to propose changes or improvements.
+Use "Issues" to propose changes or improvements.